sagarrao1/Edureka/README.md

-# Edurekha
+# Edureka
-All edurekha courses learning and practice
+All edureka courses learning and practice